 1. What was your initial reason for blogging?

 My friend Tanya encouraged me often to start a blog because she thought I had funny stories to share about my kids, like the funny stories she shared about her own kids.
 My first post, in October 2005, which only received one comment--thanks, Dad--and has since been deleted (so don't go looking for it), was a recipe for Chocolate-Peanut Butter bars that I had just made and found to be really good.
 That obviously had nothing to do with my kids, and it was several months later (July 2006) that I finally posted a second time.
 At that point, it was my goal to tell funny kid-anecdotes and document some of their milestones.
 Still, my first few posts had more to do with the process of moving into our first home.
-But I finally got around to the kids, though not as many funny Jeremy stories as I thought I'd have (some day I'll remember to share with you the original Jeremy story that Tanya thinks is hilarious--it is, actually).
+But I finally got around to the kids, though not as many funny Jeremy stories as I thought I'd have (some day I'll remember to share with you the original Jeremy story that Tanya thinks is hilarious--it is, actually).2.
+How has that purpose changed over time?

 When I realized how exciting it was to have comments left on my blog, I tended to write more posts that would apply to others and draw comments (I know, I can be really self-centered--I'm working on it!).
 When I discovered devotional thoughts on other people's blogs, I thought, "I should do more of that," so occasionally I have a spiritual-application for you to enjoy (I'm also not very original). :o) Mainly, my blog has a lot to do with entertaining others.
 I've always known how much I enjoy being the center of attention, but I didn't realize my penchant for entertaining until recently.
-It doesn't help that many of you tell me you enjoy my stories & think I'm a good writer -- my ego enjoys that, but the part of me that knows I should exhibit a modicum of humility wishes the compliments would end!
+It doesn't help that many of you tell me you enjoy my stories & think I'm a good writer -- my ego enjoys that, but the part of me that knows I should exhibit a modicum of humility wishes the compliments would end!3.
+Why do you read other people's blogs?

 As with most people, I initially read only the blogs of people I knew.
 I already knew about Laura Bull's missionary-experience-blog, and when I began reading her blog regularly I discovered comments left by other old college friends that blogged.
 When my dad started posting regularly again in Florida, I discovered the blogs of other preachers and, through them, the blogs of other Christians that wrote posts centered on Scripture and devotional thoughts.
 I also found Malia, an old friend from several years ago at camp, through Tanya, who wasn't even a part of my life at the time I knew Malia, but is related to Malia through her husband (it IS a small world, after all).
 It wasn't long before I started exploring and reading about the lives of people I did not know.
 Through all these people, I have made several new blogging friends, most of whom I have never met in person, but whom I definitely look forward to meeting someday (if not here on earth, at the great "reunion" in heaven).
-This all has led to an extensive list of blogs I try to read regularly, and eventually to the point where I decided (just in the last day or so) that I need to not go looking for more blogs to read, but try & keep it limited to the blogs I already have bookmarked.
+This all has led to an extensive list of blogs I try to read regularly, and eventually to the point where I decided (just in the last day or so) that I need to not go looking for more blogs to read, but try & keep it limited to the blogs I already have bookmarked.4.
+What type of blogs do you read, mostly?

 I may start reading another blog because of an insightful comment the author left on another blog I read.
 Sometimes I stay with it, other times I find that we disagree on a few important-to-me things, so I don't keep up with it.
 A part of me wants to befriend people through blogging that are really different from me (& I do that to some extent), but another part does not like to do that.
 Here's why: say you have a real-life friend that you disagree with on a certain matter.
 You may be close enough to them that you can talk about your disagreements.
 It will probably not come between you (depending on the matter, I suppose), and you can talk about it reasonably with each other and agree to disagree.
 Maybe you can even influence each other for the better on matters about which you disagree.
 With blogging-friends, it's a little different.
 I'm not about to go to someone else's site, especially someone I don't know, and leave a comment on a post that I disagree about.
 I don't believe I have a right to do that.
 It's not the same as face-to-face evangelism or talking to your brother in love.
 It's public and not at all what Jesus had in mind when He was quoted in Matthew.
 But, it's also really difficult to continue reading strongly opinionated thoughts that contradict your beliefs when you can't say anything about it to try & teach the truth.
-Does that all make sense?
+Does that all make sense?5.
+What other benefits have you gained from blogging?

 *One thing, that amazes me a little, is I've learned a little about computer code for formatting websites & such.
 I don't remember much from my one basic computer science class in college, so I've had to learn quite a bit, which means knowing Malia has come in quite handy!